ecekt/eyegaze/README.md

 **GROUP DISPERSION**

 Utilizing an artificial data set composed of some parts of the data used in gaze identification, this code implements an analysis of group behaviour in multi-user eye-tracking studies.
+You can check an example output, which is provided in "group.txt".

 Based on the I-DT algorithm, it is possible to detect the dispersion of users in the same frame or a window of several frames, via indicating the number of data points in a window.

-Dispersion values for each window for each group per question, are written into the file.
+Dispersion values for each window for each group per question, are written into a file.
 In addition, overall dispersion values are also listed.

 The output includes the coordinates of the centroids for each window and overall mean values of the X and Y coordinates of the overall centroid.